 Our kids recently decided to go camping, but they needed a little help with what to eat.
-Vegan food for camping, although some think is impossible, is actually easy.
-I don't really know if the kids needed advice or they wanted me to cook for them.
-Even though I know the real answer to my question, I enjoyed helping the kids plan and cook for their outings.
+Vegan food for camping, although some think is impossible, is easy.
+I don't know if the kids needed advice or if they wanted me to cook for them.
+Even though I know the honest answer to my question, I enjoyed helping the kids plan and cook for their outings.

 Regardless of the destination, premade food is the easiest to heat up when camping.
-Of course, grilling is also a great option, but planning ahead of time makes cooking in the woods much easier.
+Of course, grilling is also a great option, but planning ahead of time makes cooking in the woods much more manageable.

 VEGAN BREAKFAST FOODS FOR CAMPING